Extremal properties of flood-filling games: Conclusions and Open Problems

 Our results provide a partial answer to a question raised by Meeks and Scott in \cite{2xn}, that of determining the maximum number of moves, taken over all possible colourings, that may be required to flood a given graph $G$.
-This general question remains open, and we mention here two specific sub-questions.
-First of all, given the emphasis on $k \times n$ grids in the existing algorithmic analysis of flood-filling games, a natural question is to ask what is the exact value of $M_c(G)$ in the case that $G$ is a $k \times n$ grid?
-Using Lemma~\ref{max-colour-class} and Lemma~\ref{rainbow-target}, we only have $n - \left \lceil \frac{n}{c} \right \rceil$ and $n - \left \lceil \frac{n}{c} \right \rceil + (c-1) \left \lceil \frac{k-1}{2} \right \rceil$ as lower and upper bounds, respectively.
-Secondly, considering general graphs, we know that the bound given in Theorem \ref{radius-bound} is tight for a particular family of trees (and indeed it follows from results in \cite{spanning} that a bound that is tight for some graph must in fact be tight for some tree); can better upper bounds for other classes of graphs be obtained if additional restrictions added that exclude trees, for example a condition on the density or the connectivity of the graph?
+This general question remains open, and given the emphasis on $k \times n$ grids in the existing algorithmic analysis of flood-filling games, a natural first direction for further research would be that of determining the exact value of $M_c(G)$ and $M_c^{(v)}(G)$ in the case that $G$ is a $k \times n$ grid.
+Using Proposition~\ref{max-colour-class} and Lemma~\ref{rainbow-target}, we only have $n - \left \lceil \frac{n}{c} \right \rceil$ and $n - \left \lceil \frac{n}{c} \right \rceil + (c-1) \left \lceil \frac{k-1}{2} \right \rceil$ as lower and upper bounds in the free version, respectively; the bounds for the fixed version are even worse.

 The parameterised complexity of determining whether a given coloured graph can be flooded with a specified number of moves has been studied with a wide range of different parameterisations (as in, for example, \cite{fellows-flood15}), but this investigation of extremal properties gives rise to a new natural parameterised problem: given a graph $G$, for which we know the value of $M_c(G)$, and a colouring $\omega$ of $G$, what is the (parameterised) complexity of determining whether $G$ with initial colouring $\omega$ can be flooded in at most $M_c(G) - k$ moves, where $k$ is the parameter?
 It can easily be deduced from the hardness proof for $2 \times n$ boards in \cite{2xn} that determining the minimum number of moves required to flood a blow-up of a path is NP-hard, so it is already meaningful to consider this parameterised problem for graphs drawn from the classes considered here.